chkn/HybridKit/Readme.md

 ## Running the Unit Tests

 Run the `HybridKit.Tests.Android` or `HybridKit.Tests.iOS` projects to run the tests on Android or iOS, respectively.
+Please run the tests on at least one platform before submitting a Pull Request.